publiccodenet/about/activities/value-and-impact/business-case-typology/cost-of-future-codebase.md

 ## Need/problem:

-* organization(s) developing a new codebase with a high reuse potential
+* Organization(s) developing a new codebase with a high reuse potential

 ## Value proposition of codebase stewardship: